 “We are trying to consider probability and possibility adjusted outcomes for (often) revolutionary business models a decade ahead.
 We could term it ‘imagining the future’.
 Creativity not analysis is our calling.”

-Within your first year, you’ll start to work towards CFA (Chartered Financial Analyst) Level 1 and IMC (Investment Management Certificate) qualifications.
+Within the first year of your Investment Research Graduate Programme, you’ll start to work towards the IMC (Investment Management Certificate) followed by CFA (Chartered Financial Analyst) Level 1.
 We’ll give you our full support by paying for your registration, tuition and materials, as well as the time you need to study.
 You’ll spend time with one team, learning about its specialism in detail before rotating to the next.

 In years two and three, you’ll have the option to continue with CFA Levels 2 and 3, again with our full support.
 You’ll also rotate each year to a new team, gaining a broad view of the different investment areas and geographical regions we work in.
 There’s the opportunity to travel both within the UK and internationally to attend conferences, visit companies and speak to experts.

 Your learning won’t stop there either.
 We support every one of our colleagues to continue their professional development throughout their time with us.
 As for the future, you could develop your career into an Investment Manager, Senior Analyst or Client Management role.
 You could even become a partner in the firm.
-In other words, your career potential is as abundant as your own.
+In fact, the majority of our Investment partners and senior investors joined us as graduate trainees.

-We encourage applications from any degree background and there’s no one type of person we’re looking for at Baillie Gifford.
-However, there are some vital qualities that will help you to flourish.
+We encourage applications from any degree to apply for our Investment Research Graduate Programmes, and there’s no one type of person we’re looking for at Baillie Gifford.

 You possess an appetite for learning and are interested in a wide range of subjects, even those you know little about.
 You are open to new ideas and have the humility to know how much you don't know.